primus/metroplex/README.md

 ## Installation

-Metroplex is released in the npm registry and can therefor be installed using:
+Metroplex is released in the npm registry and can therefore be installed using:

 ```
 npm install --save metroplex